-Paul Strauss is currently seeking another term as United States Senator from the District of Columbia.
+Paul Strauss was recently re-elected to another term as United States Senator from the District of Columbia.
 As a non-voting representative to the US Senate, Strauss advocates at the US Senate and the US House of Representatives on behalf of the citizens of DC in their attempt to gain full Federal representation, self-determination, and eventually admittance to the union as the nation's 51st state.
-The Senator also works closely with our non-voting Congressional Delegate Eleanor Holmes Norton, Mayor Muriel Bowser and DC Council members to advance the interest of local residents on Federal issues.
+The Senator also works closely with the non-voting Congressional Delegate Eleanor Holmes Norton, Mayor Muriel Bowser and DC Council members to advance the interest of local residents on Federal issues.

 Senator Strauss has been responsible for some of the most innovative and effective efforts at advancing awareness and promoting education about DC's struggle for Statehood.
 His "51 Stars" Campaign features 51 famous celebrities, or "stars", from the world of entertainment, professional sports, and the arts appearing in Public Service Announcements promoting DC Statehood.
 In 2015, Senator Strauss appeared before a panel of the UNPO (The Unrepresented Nations and Peoples Organization), an international, nonviolent, and democratic membership organization, where he successfully petitioned to have the District of Columbia become the only North American member of that international body.
 Thanks to D.C.'s membership in the UNPO, worldwide attention was focused on DC's fight for statehood.
 The Senator's outreach to civic groups in Iowa led to unprecedented support by Grass-roots and elected leaders from that state generating national media attention.